Billy May (footballer): 1889-1896

 In 1896 Billy May left Burton Swifts and moved across town to play for Burton Ivanhoe F.C.
 It is not recorded when Billy May stopped playing and left Burton Ivanhoe.

 End of Career

 Billy May stayed in Burton and is recorded in the 1901 census as working as a licensed victualler. (off-licence manager).
-He must have moved back to Nottingham at sometime as he passed away there on 13 October 1936 aged 71.
+He must have moved back to Nottingham at some time as he died there on 13 October 1936 aged 71.